 So when your child gets so upset that they erupt into a full blown tantrum, don't try to talk them out of it.
 Just stay close, even if he won't let you touch him.
 He needs to know you're there, and still love him.
 Be calm and reassuring.
 Don’t try to reason with him.
 Your goal is just to create safety, so he can let all those feelings come up.
 Once he gets a chance to show you his upset feelings, he'll feel, and act, a lot better.

-First, take some “cozy time” together to reconnect and reassure.
+First, take some “cozy time” or quiet time together to reconnect and reassure.
 (No, you're not "rewarding" the tantrum.
 She needed this connection with you or she wouldn't have had the tantrum to begin with!
-And of course, make sure that your child gets enough “cozy time” with you that she doesn’t have to tantrum to get it.)
+And of course, as much as you can, make sure that your child gets enough “cozy time” with you that she doesn’t have to tantrum to get it.)

 Second, tell the story of what happened, so that your child can understand and reflect, which builds the pre-frontal cortex: